xcart/xcart-docs/_pages/kb_en/modules/sales_tax/seting_up_sales_tax.md

 Before you configure Sales tax:

-1. Ensure that the addon Sales Tax is installed and enabled.
+1. Ensure that the [Sales Tax](https://market.x-cart.com/addons/sales-tax.html "Configuring Sales Tax") addon is {% link "installed and enabled" ref_0fGEpvrh %}.
 2. Ensure that each of the products in your store that needs the sales tax to be applied to has a tax class assigned to it.
 You can create your custom tax classes or use the "Default tax class" that is assigned to all products by default.
     See:
     *   {% link "Creating tax classes" ref_pAWOdG8N#creating-tax-classes %};